top of page

 The Gain Train

-On a steam train the ATP is like the fire - heat plus oxygen plus a fuel - 3 things see,
+its a bit like having a train driver throw coal on to keep the combustion going, On a steam train the ATP is like the fire - heat plus oxygen plus a fuel - 3 things see, the driver keeps throwing a third thing back on that he has in storage, coal.

-They aren't different types of energy; they are simply three different ways to put that 3rd thing (phosphate) back in so you can keep the train going.
+This is where the 3 Energy Systems come in.
+They aren't different types of energy; they are simply three different ways to put that 3rd thing (phosphate) back in so you can keep the train going or whatever analogy helps you envision the process.

-So now we know we have 3 distinct systems the body uses to power us at all the varying levels of intensity we require.
+so now we know we have 3 distinct systems the body uses to power us at all the varying levels of intensity we require.

 lets take deeper look at those systems.